a green hobbot with a sign that says no admittance

 PPF

 When I think of comedy duos who punch well above their weight, these two come quickly to mind.
 By combining amusing, outlandish premises with deliberately mundane and realistic dialogue, Chris and Jack breathe fresh life into familiar ideas.
-Their genie sketch is also worth a watch.
+Their genie, lie detector, and "ask me something only I would know" sketches are all worth a watch.

 An enduring titan of classic YouTube, CollegeHumor (now Dropout) shows what passion and artistic vision can do for a brand.
 There are so many videos worth watching across their long tenure; I wouldn't dare try to list them all here.
 I think almost every core cast member has had at least one solid video, but my hat is especially off to Brennan Mulligan, Grant O'Brien, Pat Cassels, Matt McCarthy, Pete Holmes, Josh Ruben, Mike Trapp, Zac Oyama, and Brian Murphy.
 Sam and the gang brought the brand from the clutches of death back to to the forefront of internet entertainment, shining as a beacon of hope in a grim, corporate landscape.

 Flashgitz stands tall after many successful years in a volatile YouTube landscape.
 Despite their generally edgy content being less than ideal for commercial success, they've carved out a solid niche, covering a ton of different IPs.
-These guys as masters of animated comedy, and it wasn't surprising to see them collab with MeatCanyon.
+These guys are masters of animated comedy, plain and simple.
 May they defiantly ride the line for many years to come.

 One of the greatest comedians ever to play the game, Norm Macdonald shone across the years with timing, delivery, and wit that disarmed even those familiar with his shenanigans.
 Unshakably irreverent, Norm was willing to roll the dice in pursuit of a joke, and posthumously serves as a champion of free speech.
 Many times have my days been brightened by compilations of Norm Macdonald Live's best moments.
-Norm's death is perhaps the single greatest loss since that other massive tragedy.
+Norm's death is perhaps the single greatest loss since that other massive tragedy, in September of 2001.

 An outstanding talent in the online music sphere, PoopPoopFart is as skilled as his name is silly.
 While a lot of his work covers IPs I'm not particularly familiar with, the pieces I do recognize are done great justice, and I eagerly await new content from him.
 A DSC-PPF collaboration could be pretty cool.
 Just putting that out there.